-(Level standards required for the degree thesis) The degree dissertation must be the results of work in which the diploma applicant took the initiative and must contain research findings that are unprecedented and internationally highly appraised and that contribute to make strides in the areas of Drug discovery and development field.
-The degree dissertation must be written in English logically and scientifically and must be constructed in an appropriate format as a degree dissertation.
+[Level standards required for the degree thesis] The degree dissertation must be the results of work in which the diploma applicant took the initiative and must contain research findings that are unprecedented and internationally highly appraised and that contribute to make strides in the areas of Drug discovery and development field.
+The degree dissertation must be written in English logically and scientifically and must be constructed in an appropriate format as a degree dissertation in the order of theme, abstract, overall background, chapters (background and purpose, research methods, results, discussion and conclusion), overall discussion, acknowledgments, and bibliography.

-Review board members A dissertation is reviewed by an exclusive board formed by one chief reviewer and three or more sub-reviewers.
-The chief reviewer must be a faculty member assigned to supervise the research in the Program.
+[Review board members] (Review board members)] A dissertation is reviewed by an exclusive board formed by one chief reviewer and three or more sub-reviewers.
+The chief reviewer must be a faculty member assigned to supervise the research in the Program, excluding the applicant's chief supervisory faculty member.
 As the three or more sub-reviewers, two or more faculty members qualified to supervise the research in the Program must be included.
 The four or more reviewers of the exclusive board must include one or more reviewers from each of the both internal and external Program faculty members, and this is how diploma examination is administered in a system cooperative between internal and external faculty members.
 In addition, as the four or more reviewers of the exclusive board, no more than one reviewer who does not belong to the Program can be included.

-Review method and review items, etc. The applicant is asked to explain his or her degree thesis content and then questioned by exclusive board members about what he or she has explained.
+[Review method and review items, etc.] The applicant is asked to explain his or her degree thesis content and then questioned by exclusive board members about what he or she has explained.
 The presentation of dissertation content and a question-and-answer session, which are part of the final exam, are publicly administered.
 During this examination, in which the applicant is required to make a presentation about his or her degree dissertation in English logically and scientifically, the applicant is evaluated to see if he or she can convince the reviewers sufficiently by answering the reviewers' questions with insight and by using the advanced specialized knowledge of the areas of Drug discovery development field and including the latest research trends.